About the ArcGIS Web Adaptor

-Allows you to integrate ArcGIS for Server with your organization's existing web server.
+Allows you to integrate Portal for ArcGIS with your organization's existing web server.
 By including a web server in your site, you gain the ability to host web applications that use your GIS services.

 Web Adaptor deployment scenarios

-Accessing your services with the Web Adaptor installed
+Accessing your portal with the Web Adaptor installed

 The Web Adaptor setup experience

-Three setups are available for the Web Adaptor depending on your web server and operating system; you will choose one of them:
+Three setups are available for the Web Adaptor and, depending on your web server and operating system, you will choose one of them:

-The ArcGIS Web Adaptor (IIS) setup allows ArcGIS Server to integrate with your IIS web server running on Windows.
-For more information about the setup, see the ArcGIS Web Adaptor (IIS) installation guide.Tip:
+- ArcGIS Web Adaptor (IIS) setup allows Portal for ArcGIS to integrate with your IIS web server running on Windows.
+For more information, see Installing ArcGIS Web Adaptor (IIS).

-The ArcGIS Web Adaptor (Java Platform) on Linux setup allows you to integrate with Java EE servers such as WebSphere and WebLogic.
-This setup is available for Linux.
-For more information about this setup, see the ArcGIS Web Adaptor (Java Platform) on Windows or Installing ArcGIS Web Adaptor (Java Platform) on Linux.
+- ArcGIS Web Adaptor (Java Platform) setup allows Portal for ArcGIS to integrate with Java EE servers such as WebSphere and WebLogic.
+The setup is available for Windows and Linux.
+For more information, see Installing ArcGIS Web Adaptor (Java Platform) on Windows or Installing ArcGIS Web Adaptor (Java Platform) on Linux.